mikufan2000/mikuLearn/README.md

 mikuLearn.py is basic print,
 math.py is math notes.
-notes is just notes and most used commands i use when trained people at work or learned along the way updating slowly
+notes is just ye and most used commands i use when trained people at work or learned along the way updating slowly